Things Nice To Know

 Roofing materials for our kits are usually wooden shake shingles, tarpaper, corrugated tin, or asphalt shingles.
 The particular material used is often dependent on the building type, age, and era being modeled.

-We supply glazing material in the form of uncut 4mil acetate sheets.
-Glazing is often a matter of individual choice where materials such as microscope slide glass, clear glues, and other materials are used.
-The clear glues (Canopy 560 for example) work OK for small pane, “old” type windows but not for larger windows.
+The clear glues (Zapf’s Canopy 560 for example) work OK for small pane, “old” type windows but not for larger windows.
 The process involves “pulling” the wet glue to fill the pane and let dry.
 This is best done on a material to which the glue doesn’t stick – wax paper being one example.
+The windows should remain flat while the glue dries.

 Lucite sheets are an option but most sheet thicknesses are too large (1/32″ or 31 mil is 2.7 scale inches thick).
 The 4 mil (1/250″) acetate we supply is ⅓” scale inches thick – closer to prototype.
 We do not fit the acetate to windows or doors.